johnhayn-es/johnhayn-es/index.md

 ## Hey.
 I'm John, Lead Product Designer at [EP][0].

-I have thousands of hours experience defining problems, designing solutions and measuring their impact.
+I am an experienced design leader with acute generalist skills that enable me to be very hands-on:
 * **IxDF certified user experience designer** (with distinction)
 * **Qlik certified data analyst** and passionate about building a culture of data-reliance
 * **Hands-on experience with AI**, building and designing-for predictive machine learning systems
-* **Led the design** and **teams of designers and product folk** for start-ups and larger corporate businesses
+* **Led the design** and **product/design teams** for start-ups and larger corporate businesses

-I believe great design happens at the juncture between compelling stories and unequivocable data.
+I have thousands of hours of experience defining problems, designing solutions and measuring their impact.
 I am outcome-led; my practice involves working to understand the underlying motivations of users, identifying the most impactful KPIs and then leading teams to build products that measurably impact them.

 ## Recently...
 I have been working on three major projects: